What Are Your Family Goals?

 Are you frustrated that you don’t do fun things together with your family?
 A great goal is to make a bucket list for at least one season.

-Here are some posts that have awesome bucket list activities:
+Here are posts that have amazing bucket list activities:

 First, if you’re not eating together at least once a day then that’s a great goal!
 If dinner doesn’t work for your family, what about breakfast or lunch?